Skip to Content

 There’s nothing like a Lake Champlain Sunset!

 Whether you’re looking for Champ or not, there’s no better way to enjoy summer than with a sunset cruise on Lake Champlain.
-The Spirit of Ethan Allen departs from the Burlington Waterfront for sunset cruises on Friday and Saturday evenings through the summer.

 Sip a cocktail, order some snacks, and watch the sun sink behind the Adirondack Mountains.
 It’s the perfect way to end a day in Burlington.
 If you can’t make the sunset cruise, check out the lunch or narrated cruises which are offered more frequently during the week.

-And If you happen to be in Burlington on July 3rd, be sure to book a spot on the Fireworks cruise, which is a highlight of the summer.
+And, If you happen to be in Burlington on July 3rd, be sure to book a spot on the Fireworks cruise, which is a highlight of the summer.
 For more information on cruising Lake Champlain, visit The Spirit of Ethan Allen.

 Explore the Church Street Marketplace